 Diving in Raja is not for budget travelers.
 However, most of the expenses are related to logistics and transportation, not the diving itself.
 However, if you are going to pay to come all this way, you better get to dive and explore what the islands have to offer and that’s when a liveaboard is your best option.

 Being a prime destination for scuba diving, there are many diving liveaboards operating in Raja Ampat.
 To help you choose the right boat for preferences and budget, we’ve put together this quick guide that shows you the best boats and some things to consider when it comes time to book.

-THE BEST RAJA AMPAT LIVEABOARD BOATS – A COMPARISON
+THE BEST RAJA AMPAT LIVEABOARD BOATS OF 2017 – A COMPARISON

 4 THINGS TO CONSIDER WHEN DIVING WITH A LIVEABOARD IN RAJA AMPAT